Architectural drawings collections

 John McGeagh collection

+HERoNI holds c.15,000 MeGeagh drawings.
 John McGeagh (1901 – 1985) set up his own practice in 1924, designing suburban housing in Belfast and later mission and church halls.
-He won several awards which led to him being commissioned to design the Whitla Hall amongst others, for Queen's University, Belfast.
-In 1963 he was appointed architect for the incomplete St Anne's Cathedral.
+He won several awards including a commission to design the Whitla Hall, amongst other buildings, for Queen's University, Belfast.
+In 1963, he was appointed architect for the incomplete St Anne's Cathedral.

 McKinstry collection